oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

     | CancelUpdate | If there are non-dynamic mbean changes, all changes are canceled before they are committed.
 The domain will continue to run, but changes to the configmap and resources in the domain resource YAML should be reverted manually, otherwise in the next introspection will still use the same content in the changed configmap |

 {{% notice warning %}}
 When updating a domain with non-dynamic mbean changes with `onNonDynamicUpdates=CommitUpdateOnly (Default if not set)`, the changes are not effective until the domain is restarted.
-However, if you scale up the domain simultaneously, the new server(s) will start with the new changes, and the cluster will be running in an inconsistent state.
+However, if you scale up the domain simultaneously, the new server(s) will start with the new changes, and the cluster will then be running in an inconsistent state if other servers are not restarted.
 {{% /notice %}}

 Sample domain resource YAML: